HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.language-extensions.syntax-highlight-guide.md

 Themes map scopes to colors and styles to provide syntax highlighting.
 TextMate provides [list of common scopes][tm-grammars] that many themes target.
 In order to have your grammar as broadly supported as possible, try to build on existing scopes rather than defining new ones.

 Scopes nest so that each token is also associated with a list of parent scopes.
-The example below uses the [[vs.1.7.#scope-inspector]] to show the scope hierarchy for the `+` operator in a simple JavaScript function.
+The example below uses the [scope-inspector](#scope-inspector) to show the scope hierarchy for the `+` operator in a simple JavaScript function.
 The most specific scope is listed at the top, with more general parent scopes listed below:

 ![syntax highlighting scopes](/assets/scopes-yceio0uur941.png)